 We’re excited to announce the next season of our educational outreach with SEED: The Untold Story – the Seed the Change campaign!
 Our focus with this grant-funded campaign is bringing the film to youth, college students, and Native American communities for free or reduced cost screenings.

-We are working with our partners at Rocky Mountain Seed Alliance on extensive discussion guides around the themes in SEED that enable anyone to foster dialog, delve deeper into the topics in the film, and inspire action.
-The guides will be publicly available on our website in late October, we can't wait to share them with you!
+We and our partners at Rocky Mountain Seed Alliance created a companion Discussion Guide to foster dialog, delve deeper into the topics in the film, and inspire action.
+The guide is free and publicly available at seedthemovie.com/guide.

 Over the next nine months you can help: